josebalius/simple-server/README.md

 # simple-server

 This is a very simple server.
-Committing with GPG enabled for all repositories.
+Commit with GPG enabled for a selected repository.